11 Miami Nicknames That Will Surprise You

 Biscayne Bay Country

-The famous neighborhoods of Coconut Grove and Coral Gables also lie along this stretch of coastline.
-Biscayne National Park, one of the top landmarks in Florida, is also nearby.
+Biscayne Bay is a large subtropical estuary running along Miami's southeastern coast.
+The neighborhoods of Coconut Grove and Coral Gables sit along this same stretch of coastline, as does Biscayne National Park, one of Florida's top landmarks.

 The Capital of Latin America